 - Access to an exclusive network of the best and brightest international entrepreneurs.

 The Babson College Global Entrepreneur in Residence program requires a commitment of 10–15 hours per week (unpaid) mentoring Babson students and alumni, and supporting various academic and research initiatives.

-- Program participation rates are impacted by the number of workspaces required by your company and your affiliation with Babson.
+- Program participation rates may be impacted by the number of workspaces required by your company and your affiliation with Babson.
 Babson, F.W.
 Olin College of Engineering, and Wellesley College alumni will be offered a discounted rate.

 - The program also encourages your involvement as a volunteer mentor and your support for Babson academic and research initiatives.
-See below for more information on the BCGEIR role.
+See below for more information on the Babson College GEIR role.
 The role you play will be in furtherance of Babson’s mission to educate entrepreneurial leaders who create great economic and social value everywhere.